Sharibb/Obsidian-Cyber/WebApp/WebAppSec/Common-Attacks/xss/03-DOM-Based XSS(In Depth).md

    - jQuery’s `html()`, `append()`, etc.
 1. Trace input sources (`location.hash`, `location.search

-Append From Detection & Exploitation do not write
+Append From Detection & Exploitation do not write it all just continue